-Among ERP measures able to influence outcome, some items seemed to have more impact than others on postoperative evolution. most used and reported postoperative elements in published ERPs [17].
+Among ERP measures able to influence outcome, some items seemed to have more impact than others on postoperative evolution.
+Early mobilization and early oral intake are the two most used and reported postoperative elements in published ERPs [17].
 Some authors considered that those postoperative elements are markers of both protocol compliance and recovery [18].
 One can indeed consider that early mobilization and early (liquid or solid) oral intake, generally regarded as components of ERPs, could or should also be viewed as outcomes of ERP [18].
 In the immediate postoperative period, it is difficult to say whether a patient had better recovery because he was eating and ambulating early or whether he tolerated early eating and walked early thanks to rapid recovery without complication.